-On the hunt for a new mobile phone network?
-GiffGaff lets you top-up using a choice of “goodybags”.
-Each gives an allocation of minutes, texts, and data. £10 is the most popular.
+On the hunt for a new, affordable mobile network?
+At GiffGaff, you don’t get tied into a contract.
+Instead, you sign-up for a flexible “goodybag”.
+Each plan gives a generous allocation of minutes, texts, and data. £10 is the most popular.
 But goodybags as cheap as £6 are available.
-The network also provides free calls and texts to other GiffGaff users.
-Refer other people to gain free credit.
+The network provides free calls and texts to other GiffGaff users.
+And you get £5 free credit for referring friends and family.
 Order your free SIM before 5pm for next day delivery.
 (UK Only)

 Here, you can request a free “pay as you go” SIM card from O2.
-A number of options exist depending on whether you like to text, a talk, surf the Internet.
+A number of options exist depending on whether you like to text, talk or surf the Internet.
 Both UK and international bundles are available.
 Over 40 countries are eligible for inclusive minutes.
 With flexible tariffs and additional perks, such as O2 Priority, there’s plenty to smile about at O2.
 (UK Only)